Posted 1 August 2019

 Alexis is a mum, actor and writer who blogs over at her site, The Time I Almost.
 As the summer holidays begin, she discusses her experiences of taking the brave step of booking a trip...

 Posted 11 June 2019

 Carla-Jo lives with her 3 year old son in a small town in Somerset.
-She teaches mindfulness locally and online, and is about to start a podcast on the topic for single parents.
+She teaches mindfulness locally and online, and has just launched a podcast on the topic for single parents.
 In this blog, Carla-Jo talks about how mindfulness helped her look after her mental wellbeing as she entered the world of single parenthood.

 Nearly two years ago I became a single mum with a 16-month-old son.
 I moved in with a friend’s mum while I figured out what to do next.
 I found myself thinking ‘wow I never expected at the age of 38 to be a single mum with a toddler’.
 So many feelings were whirling around inside me, a deep sadness around the breakup of my marriage, fear about how I would manage on my own emotionally, worries about being less financially stable, anger and shock at myself for getting into this situation, and deep guilt and fear around how this was going to affect my child and also his father.
 I worried about the hurt it was going to cause my family too.
 Even as I write this, I am reminded of all the emotion that was there.
 How on earth did I manage all those feelings without getting utterly overwhelmed and it deeply affecting my mental health?
 Mindfulness in a nutshell!

 I had a regular and mostly daily mindfulness practice for nine years, training as a mindfulness teacher in 2014.
 This is what kept me steady and kept my inner trust alive through all the turmoil.
 I do think it is also important to see a counsellor/psychotherapist if that’s the support you need.
 For me, my mental health was generally good because of years of mindfulness practice.